 They don’t have to worry about whether an image was edited or filtered if they’re doing something people will judge them for, or what people will say once it’s posted online.
 They’re free from all that pressure and doubt!
 That sense of freedom is part of why people are leaving social media.

 Social media usage has become a part of daily life and communication for many.

 But what if you decide to abstain from social media?
 Is there any benefit to having no social media?

-Here are some reasons why not having social media might be a good thing for you.
+Here are some reasons why not having social media might be good for you.

 - Not having a social media presence means fewer distractions.

-People might be more focused on their work, class lectures, and personal relationships without the constant notifications people receive when they have a new follower or message.
+People might focus more on their work, class lectures, and personal relationships without the constant notifications people receive when they have a new follower or message.

 They spend time with people in real life instead of scrolling through a virtual world.